-- Aggregating research time normally allocated across the clinical base and clinical anesthesia years into one or more years, allowing a significant amount of time to be used for research as a block. - Leave of absence from the clinical program for research activities. - Additional months in research, especially if the research is prospectively integrated in the training program.
+- Aggregating research time normally allocated across the clinical base and clinical anesthesia years into one or more years, allowing a significant amount of time to be used for research as a block. - o Leave of absence from the clinical program for research activities. - Additional months in research, especially if the research is prospectively integrated in the training program.

-A resident can receive credit for research activities, provided the resident has at least six months of satisfactory clinical anesthesia (CA) training on file with the ABA prior to beginning research.
-If a resident receives an unsatisfactory Certificate of Clinical Competence (CCC) report immediately preceding any research activity, no credit will be given for the research activity unless prospectively approved by our Credentials Committee.
+The ABA is willing to consider credit for research activities, provided the resident has at least six months of satisfactory clinical anesthesia (CA) training on file with the ABA prior to beginning research.
+If a resident receives an unsatisfactory Certificate of Clinical Competence (CCC) report immediately preceding any research activity, the ABA will not give credit for the research activity unless approved by the ABA Credentialing Committee before the resident undertakes the research.

-- C. We grant a resident credit toward the CA 1-3 year requirements for clinical anesthesia training that satisfy all four of the following conditions: - (1) The CA 1-3 years of training are spent as a resident enrolled with the ABA by no more than two ACGME-accredited anesthesiology residency programs in the U.S. or its territories.
-An ACGMEaccredited program includes the sponsoring (parent) institution and major participating institutions (i.e., institutions that have an RRC-approved integration or affiliation agreement with the sponsoring institution).
-All three years of CA training must occur in programs that are accredited by the ACGME for the entire period of training. - (2) The period of clinical anesthesia training as an enrolled resident of any single program is at least six months of uninterrupted training. - (3) The six-month period of clinical anesthesia training in any one program ends with receipt of a satisfactory CCC report [see Section 3.04].
+- C. The ABA grants a resident credit toward the CA 1-3-year requirements for clinical anesthesia training that satisfies all four of the following conditions: - (1) The CA 1-3 years of training are spent as a resident enrolled with no more than two ACGME-accredited anesthesiology residency programs in the U.S. or its territories.
+An ACGME- accredited program includes the sponsoring (parent) institution and major participating institutions (i.e., institutions that have an RRCapproved integration or affiliation agreement with the sponsoring institution).
+For ABA certification, all three years of CA training must occur in programs that are accredited by the ACGME for the entire period of training. - (2) The period of clinical anesthesia training as an enrolled resident of any single program is at least six months of uninterrupted training. - (3) The six-month period of clinical anesthesia training in any one program ends with receipt of a satisfactory CCC report [see Section 3.04].
 To receive credit for a six-month period of clinical anesthesia training that is not satisfactory, the resident must immediately complete an additional six months of uninterrupted clinical anesthesia training, not including research, in the same program with receipt of a satisfactory CCC report.
 A resident with an unsatisfactory training period reported with gaps in training (e.g., leave of absence) will not receive credit for any training reported prior to the gap in the period because it was not immediately followed by six months of uninterrupted clinical anesthesia training.
-If a resident receives consecutive CCC reports that are not satisfactory, additional training is required.
-When a resident receives a satisfactory CCC report immediately following consecutive periods of training that are not satisfactory, we will grant credit only for the period of satisfactory training and the most recent of the periods of unsatisfactory training immediately preceding it.
+If a resident receives consecutive CCC reports that are not satisfactory, the ABA will require additional training.
+When a resident receives a satisfactory CCC report immediately following consecutive periods of training that are not satisfactory training immediately following training and the most recent of the periods of unsatisfactory training immediately preceding it.

-For residents who receive an unsatisfactory CCC report for a period of training completed in an integrated training program where clinical base year rotations are intermingled with clinical anesthesia rotations, our Credentials Committee will determine the amount of training credit granted for the unsatisfactory period.
+For residents who receive an unsatisfactory CCC report for a period of training completed in an integrated training program where clinical base year rotations are intermingled with clinical anesthesia rotations, the ABA Credentialing Committee in its discretion will determine the amount of training credit granted for the unsatisfactory period.